fair-data-collective/excel2rdf-site/docs/ManualWorkflow.md

 ## Automation

-To automate this set of processes, please see the [Workflow](../Workflow) page.
+To automate this set of processes, please see the [Automatic Workflow](./AutomaticWorkflow.md) page.